WWYZ

-WWYZ (92.5 FM) is a commercial radio station licensed to Waterbury, Connecticut, and serving the Waterbury, Hartford and New Haven areas.
+WWYZ (92.5 FM) is a commercial radio station licensed to serve Waterbury, Connecticut.
 It is owned by iHeartMedia, and airs a country music radio format.

-WWYZ's studios and offices are located on Columbus Boulevard in Hartford, and its transmitter is in Meriden, on West Peak in the Hanging Hills.
+WWYZ's studios and offices are located on Columbus Boulevard in Hartford, and its transmitter is located in Meriden, on West Peak in the Hanging Hills.

 History

 WATR-FM

 The station signed on the air on August 1, 1961, as WATR-FM.
-It was owned by the Gilmore family, which also owned WATR (1320 AM) and WATR-TV (channel 53; now WCCT-TV channel 20).
+It was owned by the Gilmore family, who also owned WATR (1320 AM) and WATR-TV (channel 53; now WCCT-TV channel 20).

-The call sign stood for the city of license, Waterbury.
-At first, WATR-FM simulcast the AM 1320 programming.
+The call sign stood for the city of license, Waterbury, at first, WATR-FM simulcast the AM 1320 programming.
 In the early 1970s, it switched to an easy listening format.
 In 1973, it briefly changed to WENU-FM, before changing again to WWYZ.
 With the new call sign, the station referred to itself as "The Music Lover's WISE Choice".
+In 1976, the station moved from easy listening to adult contemporary, imaging as "YZ, The Natural 92".
+By the early 1980s the station was known as "Lite 92."

 Switch to country

 In the 1980s, WWYZ broadcast a mix of formats from country to Top-40.
 In between late August and early September 1988, it became an all country formatted station.
 The station reputedly adopted an all-Christmas music format during the 1998 holiday season, three years before the format was introduced nationwide.
-In July 1999, WWYZ was bought by AMFM, Inc. The following year, AMFM was acquired by Clear Channel Communications, which changed its name in 2014 to iHeartMedia.
+In July 1999, WWYZ was acquired by AMFM, Inc. The following year, AMFM was acquired by Clear Channel Communications, which changed its name to iHeartMedia in 2014.